Jashwanthi928/resumer/README.md

 # Resumer
-This is an resumer application that makes resume by getting details from user.
+This is an resumer application that builds resume by getting details from user.

 ## Authors:
 Jashwanthi V